← Sitemap

 Strategy 3b: combination of multiple E2EE services

-For encrypted mail there are many options, so you can choose whatever you like.
-ProtonMail is often recommended as the best one, but there are many other good ones.
-For encrypted calendars and contacts, the only good option is EteSync.
-Posteo is an interesting alternative to both ProtonMail and EteSync, because it supports zero access encryption for not only email, but also contacts and calendars.
-Finally, there are several files clouds with end-to-end encryption, but only Mega and Filen have open source clients and support Linux.
-Of the two, Mega is the slightly superior choice as it has an API to integrate with other applications (e.g. FolderSync support for Android), and you can even set up WebDAV if you want.
+For encrypted mail there are several options.
+ProtonMail is often recommended as the best one as it is easy to use and compatible with PGP.
+Tuta is another name heared often, but they don't use PGP for their encryption, so there is no compatibility with users of other email providers, though their encryption method has the big advantage of also encrypting metadata.
+For encrypted calendars and contacts, the best option is in theory EteSync, but Proton and Tuta are also available if you don't mind using their apps on all platforms.
+Finally, there are several files clouds with end-to-end encryption and Linux support, such as Filen, Mega and Tresorit.
+Of these, Mega is the slightly superior choice as it has an API to integrate with other applications (e.g. FolderSync support for Android), and you can even set up WebDAV if you want.

 Strategy 4: Self-host.
 No need for E2EE if your data isn't stored on someone else's computer.